Return to Philosophy Web Homepage Title: Introduction to Logic

 2. An obvious and rather silly example of this kind of fallacy can be fashioned from a well-known Scottish proverb:[42]:

-The proverb “Kindness begets kindness” implies termites are allowable in residences.”
+The proverb “Kindness begets kindness” implies that one should be kind to termites in residences.”

 The fallacy of accident occurs here because termites in houses are not the kinds of circumstances implied by the proverb; termites in houses are irrelevant to the kinds of things kindness is claimed to bring forth.